sachinjoseph26/portfolio-react/README.md

 -- npm start

-Deploy the application in Netlify
+Deploy the application

 -- npm run build

-Upload the build file in Netlify
+Upload the build file for deployment